 Best Hotels in Granada, Southern Spain

-Considering the possible diversity of our dear readers’ budget, we present below a selection of the best hotels in Granada.
+Considering the possible diversity of our dear readers’ budgets, we present below a selection of the best hotels in Granada, Spain.

 If what you want is a dream stay do not hesitate to book a room at Eurostars Washington Irving, one of the best options for accommodation in Granada, Spain.

 If you prefer to save some money on your accommodation in Granada without sacrificing the comfort of being in the city center, we recommend Eurostars Cathedral – by far the best place to stay in Granada.